JibAb96/Golden-Age-Page-/README.md

 Inorder to Fork the Golden Age Page repository I logged into GitHub, then found the Golden Age repository and then clicked on the Fork button.
 <br>For me to Clone the Golden Age page I logged in to GitHub, went to the repository for this project.
 I then clicked on the code button, selected whether I would like to clone with HTTPS, SSH or GitHub CLI and copied the link shown.
 I opened the terminal in my code editor and changed the current working directory to the location I wanted to use for the cloned directory.
 I then typed git clone into the terminal and then pasted the link I copied earlier.
+You need a http server installed.
 <hr>